-In some of its tools, Text Inspector uses a scale called the CEFR to assess the English language level of a text.
+In some of its tools, Text Inspector uses a scale called the CEFR level to assess the English language level of a text.

 If you’ve ever learned a European language, you’re almost certain to have seen this scale used to describe the level of the language course itself.
 Whilst it isn’t a curriculum in itself, it guides educators and language material developers and also provides language learners insight into their language level.